Information for Panel Members

 How do I nominate myself or someone else to serve on a panel?

-Those interested in serving on a specific project oversight panel should complete a nomination form (available as a fillable PDF or Microsoft Word document) and send it along with a résumé to Adrienne Blackwell.
+Those interested in serving on a specific project oversight panel should complete a nomination form and send it along with a résumé to Joseph Snell.
 You may nominate yourself or others to serve on panels.
 Nominations should only be submitted in response to an announcement of new projects and/or solicitation of panelists and should identify the specific project or projects for which the nomination is being submitted.

 I have been invited to serve on a panel overseeing a cooperative research program project.
 Do I need to return any material?